Safest Countries in Southeast Asia (Ranked by Safety in 2026)

 5. Indonesia

-• Expect uneven sidewalks and occasional flooding after rain
+- Expect uneven sidewalks and occasional flooding during heavy rain

 6. Philippines